-Fires may not be started in campus buildings or elsewhere, including the College's woods, unless approved by the College's Fire Safety Officer.
+Fires may not be started in campus buildings or elsewhere, including the university's woods, unless approved by the university's Fire Safety Officer.
 This prohibition includes the burning of personal or organizational property.
 The Fire Safety Officer may approve fires in fire places in residence halls.

-(6) Such a request must be made by one who identifies him/herself and acts in the reasonable and good faith belief that compliance with the request is necessary for the safety and welfare of the person or persons or others, to prevent the disruption of any lawful activity carried on by the College, to maintain College or personal property, to maintain vehicular traffic, or to perform the official's duties.
+(7) Such a request must be made by one who identifies him/herself and acts in the reasonable and good faith belief that compliance with the request is necessary for the safety and welfare of the person or persons or others, to prevent the disruption of any lawful activity carried on by the university, to maintain university or personal property, to maintain vehicular traffic, or to perform the official's duties.

-(11) The sanctions for manufacturing or providing drugs range from suspension to dismissal from the College.
-The sanctions for possession or use of drugs range from probation to dismissal from the College.
-Loss of housing is a typical sanction for drug use in College residences.
+(12) The sanctions for manufacturing or providing drugs range from suspension to permanent dismissal.
+The sanctions for possession or use of drugs range from probation to permanent dismissal.
+Loss of housing is a typical sanction for drug use in university residences.
 (See also Appendix VI).